Michael-Reefe/Loki.jl/README.md

 This boolean option determines whether or not to include the warm silicate dust emission component of [Gallimore et al. (2010)](https://ui.adsabs.harvard.edu/abs/2010ApJS..187..172G) in the MIR model.

+`fit_ch_abs = false`

+This boolean option determines whether or not to include absorption from CH and water features at ~7 microns.

 `fit_temp_multexp = false`

 This option, if enabled, will apply 4 multiplicative exponential profiles onto all of the input templates.
 This option can be utilized if one does not know the spatial or spectral shape of the PSF model ahead of time, with the hope that the flexibility afforded by these profiles will allow any generic PSF shape to be modeled.
 The exponential profiles obtained from [Rupke et al. (2017)](https://arxiv.org/pdf/1708.05139.pdf) equation 2: